ZhengchaoW/TDA/README.md

 - Week 10: Finish up your final project
 - Final week: Final project report as well as your recorded presentation are due.

+## Assignment 0
+Create a GitHub account and send me your GitHub username through email.
+I will add you to the course repository.

+---
 ## References
 Much of the material is from the book
 - ***Computational Topology for Data Analysis*** by Dr. T. K. Dey and Dr. Y. Wang, and you can download an e-version of the book [here](http://yusu.belkin-wang.org/CTDAbook-DeyWang.pdf)